LeeAllenK/Rubys-Learning/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">How It's Made:</h1>
+ This app was designed with a child-friendly UI, focusing on simplicity and interactivity for each user.
+Tailwind was used to create a more   responsive design for an engaging learning experience.
+Users can choose between three categories: Alphabet, Numbers 1-10, and Numbers 11-20.
+Each category features interactive elements to reinforce learning.
 <div id="header" >
  <h1 class="heading-element" dir="auto">Optimizations:</h1>
+Considering future updates where parents can personalize content based on their child's learning pace.
+Also implement difficulty levels based on user progress, providing a personalized learning experience.
 </div>
 <div id="header" >
  <h1 class="heading-element" dir="auto">Installation:</h1>